cadrian/macchiato/README.md

 ## Language grammar

-The language has many influences: C, Python, Go, Eiffel… There are quite strict conventions (notably, blocks are mandatory in some cases).
+The language syntax has many influences: C, Python, Go, Eiffel… There are quite strict conventions (notably, blocks are mandatory in some cases).